Czech nuclear energy ambitions face stiff tests | DW | 09.03.2021

 His government now hopes to add the first of up to four new units at Dukovany, one of the country's two nuclear plants, at an estimated cost of CZK160 billion (€6.2 billion, $7.39 billion).
 The selection of a contractor is viewed by many as the Czech Republic's biggest geopolitical test since the fall of communism.

-Suitors to build the reactor include companies from the US, France and South Korea.
+Suitors to build the reactor include companies from the United States, France and South Korea.
 However, Russia's Rosatom and China are also keen.

-"I'm surprised that 30 years after the Velvet Revolution we're still working on where we belong," Vaclav Bartuska, the country's ambassador for energy security said in 2018.

 The security services, backed by the CSSD-controlled foreign and interior ministries, caution that giving the job to Russia or China would constitute a threat to national security.
 The US has sent similar warnings.